davidpacold/my-first-twilio-app/README.md

 This project will document my journey to earning my Track Jacket!
 Here I will be outlining the general process of setting up a twilio account, the steps I followed to learn and build my app, and provide some tips and tricks as I learn them.

-Create an account
+## Create an account
+In this step we will be creating a new Twilio account to get access to a phone number and the Twilio platform services

-Buy a phone number
+## Buy a phone number
+This step will walk us though buying a phone number in the Twilio platform

-Convert to employee account
+## Convert to employee account
+For Twilio Employees only - you have the option to convert your trial account to an employee account.
+This will allow your account specific priviliges above and beyond the trial account limitations.

+## What is TwiML
+TwiML is the markup language and formatting used by the twilio services

-Create a Twiml bin
+## Create a Twiml bin

+TwimlBins allow you to create a small application and have Twilio host it.
+Once you have your code written, and your Twimlbin is created, you will get a unique URL to access it.
+We will use that URL as the destination for inbound SMS messages.

-Create a basic SMS response
+### Create a basic SMS response

 ```
     <?xml version="1.0" encoding="UTF-8"?>